Transport Properties of QGP within a Bayesian Holographic QCD Model: Heavy Quark Drag Force

 In the holographic trailing string approach, when a heavy quark moves through a strongly coupled medium at a constant velocity \(v\) in some direction (for example, in the \(x\) direction), it is represented by an endpoint of an open string attached to the boundary, while the remainder of the string trails behind it, with the other end connected to a new two-dimensional black hole horizon that develops over the string world sheet within the bulk.
 As the quark moves at the boundary, it loses energy and momentum through the drag force \(F_{\text{drag}} = \frac{d p_x}{dt}\), which can be computed through the energy flow \(\frac{dE}{dx}\) from the string endpoint at the boundary to the other string endpoint located at the world sheet horizon within the bulk \cite{Rougemont:2015wca}.
 For the EMD model, it has been shown in \cite{Chen:2024epd} that the heavy quark drag force is given by the following formula

 where $\sqrt{\lambda} = \frac{g_{YM}^2 N_c}{4\pi} = \frac{L^2}{\alpha'}$ is the 't Hooft coupling.
-The only one new parameter $\alpha'$ is taken to be 2 in this paper. \( z_s \) is the radial location of the string world sheet horizon \cite{Rougemont:2015wca}, which is obtained as the numerical solution of the following equation \cite{Chen:2024epd}
+The only new parameter, $\alpha'$, is set to 2.
+Its value is determined by fitting to the NLO perturbative results in the high-temperature region and by minimizing the corresponding deviation. \( z_s \) is the radial location of the string world sheet horizon \cite{Rougemont:2015wca}, which is obtained as the numerical solution of the following equation \cite{Chen:2024epd}

 The drag force in the AdS/Schwarzchild background can be obtained as follows \cite{Gubser:2006qh},

 In Fig. \ref{F1}, we study the variation of drag force with temperature in the 2+1 flavor system at zero chemical potential and the quark velocity set to \( v = 0.3 \).
 The gray region in Fig. \ref{F1} (a) represents the range of drag force under 95\% CL, with the red curve showing the change in drag force with temperature at the MAP values.
 In Fig. \ref{F1} (b), the gray region represents the range of drag force under 68\% CL, with the red curve again depicting the change in drag force with temperature at the MAP values.
 The figure clearly shows that the resistance increases significantly as the temperature rises.